-- 13.1 The maximum declared moisture movementof the blocks may be taken as a nominal value of 0.4 mm·m-1. - 13.2 Movement may be accommodated using movement joints or bed joint reinforcement, or a combination of the two.
-When bed joint reinforcement is intended to contribute towards accommodation of movement, it should be designed and installed strictly in accordance with the Certificate holder's instructions. - 13.3 Movement joints must be provided in accordance with clause 2.3.4 of BS EN 1996-2: 2006 and clause NA.2.1 of its UK National Annex; Table NA.1 of PD 6697: 2010; and the Certificate holder's instructions. - 13.4 In external walls containing openings, movement joints may need to be provided at more frequent intervals, or the masonry above and below the opening may need to be reinforced to restrain movement.
+- 13.1 The maximum declared moisture movement of the blocks may be taken as a nominal value of 0.7 mm·m-1. - 13.2 Movement may be accommodated using movement joints or bed joint reinforcement, or a combination of the two.
+When bed joint reinforcement is intended to contribute towards accommodation of movement, it should be designed and installed strictly in accordance with the Certificate holder's instructions. - 13.3 Movement joints must be provided in accordance with BS EN 1996-2: 2006, clause 2.3.4, and its UK National Annex Clause NA.2.1, PD 6697: 2010, Table NA.1 and the Certificate holder's instructions. - 13.4 In external walls containing openings, movement joints may need to be provided at more frequent intervals, or the masonry above and below the opening may need to be reinforced to restrain movement.
 Particular attention should be paid to long, low, horizontal panels of masonry, eg those under windows.